 These are the overall average travel costs for the two destinations.

 Which city should you visit?
-Read on to compare the prices of travel for Cuenca and Temuco.
+Read on to compare the activities as well as the prices of travel for Cuenca and Temuco.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
-Then, you can figure out if either of these two places are accessible based on your travel budget.
+Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Cuenca is a vibrant colonial city in southern Ecuador, the third largest in the country, and the capital of Azuay Province.
 Cuenca is considered as Ecuador's most important and beautiful colonial city after Quito.
 Dating from the 16th century, Cuenca's historic center, a Unesco World Heritage Site with its trademark skyline of massive rotundas and soaring steeples, is a magical sight in which you will feel like you are moving back in time.
 Cuenca is the center of many craft traditions, including ceramics, metalwork and the internationally famous panama hat.
 The nearby villages also offer many other handicrafts.
 Tourists enjoy wandering the ancient streets discovering picturesque alleys and hidden corners, where nuns march along cobblestone streets and kids in Catholic-school uniforms skip past historic churches.
 Fascinating historic monuments and fabulous views are found at every turn.
 Cuenca also has outstanding art museums and festivals.
 For a rewarding cultural experience, visit during Easter to attend the Festival of Religious Music.